jpgmv1998/reproducible_paper_template/randomReferences.md

 :star: [Unofficial guidance on various topics by the AEA Data Editor](https://aeadataeditor.github.io/aea-de-guidance/) - AEA Data Editor Unofficial Guidance on how to create data and code replicable supplements.

+:star: [Coding for Economists: A Language-Agnostic Guide to Programming for Economists - Ljubica “LJ” Ristovska](https://scholar.harvard.edu/files/ristovska/files/coding_for_econs_20190221.pdf) - The first part of the presentation focuses on general computer science concepts, guidelines, and programming tips.
+The second part of the presentation with Frank Pinter will introduce version control via Git

 [Project TIER](https://www.projecttier.org/about/about-project-tier/) - Project dedicated to developing methods and tools for enhancing research transparency.

 [Unofficial guidance on various topics by Social Science Data Editors](https://social-science-data-editors.github.io/guidance/) - Guidance on creating replicable data and program archives.
 Guidance on testing replicability of code.